philipwalton/blog/articles/2014-12-22-measuring-your-sites-responsive-breakpoint-usage.md

 <aside class="Footnotes">
   <h1 class="Footnotes-title">Footnotes:</h1>
   <ol class="Footnotes-items">
     <li id="footnote-1">There may be situations where you want to track more than one matching media query at the same time.
-A good example of this would be tracking screen width *and* device pixel density.
+A good example of this would be tracking screen width <em>and</em> device pixel density.
 In such cases it's best to track these with two separate dimensions.
 Within a single dimension, only one value can apply at a time.</li>
   </ol>
 </aside>